Tuskegee University: 1900–1915

 George Washington Carver (front row, center) poses with fellow faculty of Tuskegee Institute in this c.
 1902 photograph taken by Frances Benjamin Johnston.

-Washington developed a major relationship with Julius Rosenwald, a self-made man who rose to the top of Sears, Roebuck and Company in Chicago, Illinois.
+Washington developed a major relationship with Julius Rosenwald, a self-made Jewish-American, who rose to the top of Sears, Roebuck and Company in Chicago, Illinois.
 He had long been concerned about the lack of educational resources for blacks, especially in the South.
 After meeting with Washington, Rosenwald agreed to serve on Tuskegee's board of directors.
 He also worked with Washington to stimulate funding to train teachers' schools such as Tuskegee and Hampton institutes.

 Washington was a tireless fundraiser for the institute.
 In 1905 he kicked off an endowment campaign, raising money all over America in 1906 for the 25th anniversary of the institution.
 Along with wealthy donors, he gave a lecture at Carnegie Hall in New York on January 23, 1906, called the Tuskegee Institute Silver Anniversary Lecture, in which Mark Twain spoke.

 Beginning with a pilot program in 1912, Rosenwald created model rural schools and stimulated construction of new schools across the South.
 Tuskegee architects developed the model plans, and some students helped build the schools.
 Rosenwald created a fund but required communities to raise matching funds, to encourage local collaboration between blacks and whites.
 Rosenwald and Washington stimulated the construction and operation of more than 5,000 small community schools and supporting resources for the education of blacks throughout the rural the South into the 1930s.

 Despite his travels and widespread work, Washington continued as principal of Tuskegee.
 Concerned about the educator's health, Rosenwald encouraged him to slow his pace.
 In 1915, Washington died at the age of 59, as a result of high blood pressure.
 At his death, Tuskegee's endowment exceeded US$1.5 million.
 He was buried on the campus near the chapel.

 Tuskegee, in cooperation with church missionary activity, worked to set up industrial training programs in Africa.